About the event

 Please note that PhD candidates can add the Research Integrity Rounds to their Training and Supervision Plan (TSP).

-We will welcome five guests, and will have pitches, polls, and panel conversations to engage everybody.
-Members of the public can ask questions as well.
-Our host will be Dr. Jos Kole.
+We will explore this actual and tense theme with three guests, and use pitches, polls, and panel conversations to engage everybody.
+Of course, members of the public can react and ask questions as well.
+Our host will be dr. Jos Kole.

 Guests